VisionSystemsInc/terra/docs/terra/compute.rst

 VirtualEnvCompute
 ^^^^^^^^^^^^^^^^^

 The :py:class:`terra.compute.virtualenv.Compute` is used to run services locally in a virtualenv.
-While terra runs in a virtualenv, the terra app has its own virtualenv, that typically exists in the container, but exists locally when using this compute.
+While terra itself runs in a virtualenv, the terra app has its own virtualenv, which typically exists in the container, but exists locally when using this compute.
 This compute does not use :ref:`settings-path-translation`.

 Using custom computes
 ---------------------